Documentation

 Installation

-Atlas is distributed as a standalone Windows executable.
+Atlas is distributed as a standalone executable for Windows, macOS, and Linux.

 Security Note: Since Atlas is an open-source tool without an EV certificate, Windows Defender SmartScreen may flag it.
 Click More info -> Run anyway to securely install.